August 7-13, 2023

 Guilford, Vermont

-![[Original size] Purple and White Simple](https://static.wixstatic.com/media/268912_95fd2dcbe7cf4ebdafb9a93957fa0a72~mv2.png/v1/fill/w_306,h_306,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/%5BOriginal%20size%5D%20Purple%20and%20White%20Simple%20.png)
+[Original size] Purple and White Simple

 Guilford Sound studio near Brattleboro, Vermont.

-Tuition also covers a 3-day pre-session online workshop (August 2,3,4: 1-2:30pm EST) where participants will perform and receive coaching from Adrienne to prepare for the week of recording.
+where participants will perform and receive coaching from Adrienne to prepare for the week of recording.

-Each participant will experience 3 roles in teams:
+Each participant experiences 3 roles in teams:

 Recording Artist, Producer, and Videographer.